 This plan offers access to financial advisors.
 You can ask questions about your investments and get help with financial planning.
 You will get a response from a financial advisor within 2-4 business days.

 The most inclusive plan offered is the unlimited plan, which comes with an annual fee of $250.
-The unlimited plan offers management of unlimited accounts.
-With this plan you will get:
+The Unlimited plan provides management of unlimited accounts that belong to you.
+With this plan, you will get:

 - A personalized portfolio